cgay/opendylan/documentation/library-reference/source/io/streams.rst

 Using buffered streams
 ----------------------

-The Streams module provides efficient support for general use of buffered I/O. Most ordinary programmers using the module do not need to be concerned with buffering in most cases.
+The Streams module provides efficient support for general use of buffered I/O. In most cases you shouldn't need to be concerned with buffering.
 When using buffered streams, the buffering is transparent, but programs requiring more control can access buffering functionality when appropriate.
 This section describes the available buffering functionality.

-Overview
-^^^^^^^^

-A buffered stream maintains some sort of buffer.
 All buffered streams use the sealed class :class:`<buffer>` for their buffers.
-You can suggest a buffer size when creating buffered streams, but normally you do not need to do so, because a buffer size that is appropriate for the stream's source or destination is chosen for you.
+You can suggest a buffer size when creating buffered streams, but normally you don't need to, because an appropriate buffer size for the stream's source or destination is chosen for you.

 Instances of the class :class:`<buffer>` also contain some state information.
 This state information includes an index where reading or